SURFnet/rd-sram-integration/README.md

 docker exec -it oc1.docker sed -i "14 i\      3 => \$_SERVER['HTTP_HOST']," /var/www/html/config/config.php
 docker exec -it oc2.docker sed -i "14 i\      3 => \$_SERVER['HTTP_HOST']," /var/www/html/config/config.php
 ```
-be aware that these optional command is going to break the occ command [https://github.com/SURFnet/rd-sram-integration/issues/237]

 After Running these commands you can browse localhost:5800 and see a headless browser.